gbouritsas/GSN/README.md

 The rest of the results reported in the main paper can be obtained accordingly, i.e. by changing the hyperparameters as per the supplementary material.

 ## Citation

+If you find our work useful for your research, please consider citing us:

 ```
 @article{bouritsas2020improving,